 How MPI Improves Efficiency in Integrated Delivery Networks

-As a leader in the industry, Medical Packaging Inc., LLC aims to increase safety and efficiency within IDNs while assisting with some of their challenges.
+As a leader in the industry, Medical Packaging Inc., LLC (MPI) aims to increase safety and efficiency within IDNs while assisting with some of their challenges.
 When an organization is looking to maximize the process of medical packaging and distribution, MPI products provide an efficient solution with the following benefits:

 1. Network Capabilities